Mad River Local School District

 Where can I find out information about bus routes?

-Parents may contact the Transportation Department, (937) 237-4280 to get information on bus schedules.
+Parents may contact the Transportation Department, at (937) 237-4280 to get information on bus schedules.

 All four Mad River elementary schools offer a full day of kindergarten.